Rochester Women’s Giving Circle

 With its grants, the Giving Circle supports programs and organizations in Monroe County that help women and girls gain the necessary education, training, and skills that lead to economic independence.

-The Giving Circle also provides members with opportunities to understand the power of philanthropy as a vehicle for social change and to engage in thoughtful and systematic grantmaking, investing in the future of women and girls in our community.
-Members choose their own level of involvement.
+The Giving Circle also provides members with opportunities to understand the power of philanthropy as a vehicle for social change, to engage in thoughtful and systematic grantmaking and to invest in the future of women and girls in our community.
+Members choose their own level of involvement in the activities and committees of the Giving Circle.

 Since the Giving Circle was founded, membership and grant awards have grown steadily.
-There are currently more than 170 members.
-Every member contributes a minimum of $1,000 annually, which goes directly to grants, as well as a $50 administrative fee.
+There are currently more than 160 members.
+Every member makes an annual financial contribution which goes directly to grants.
+A $50 administrative fee is collected annually from each member as well.
 Our philosophy is that we distribute 100 percent of our grant dollars every year so member contributions have an immediate impact in the community.

-In 12 years, this group of women has granted more than $1.4 million.
-More than 4,300 low-income women and girls have been directly helped through training, education, and services provided by the programs the Giving Circle has supported.
+In 15 years, this group of women has granted more than $2 million.
+Thousands of low-income women and girls have been directly helped through training, education, and services provided by the programs the Giving Circle has supported.

 Through its grantmaking process, the Giving Circle has seen the challenges of keeping girls in school, helping them graduate from high school, and providing women with the skills and competencies to get a job that pays a living wage.
 The Giving Circle continually looks for innovative ways to deliver greater benefits to women and girls in our community.
-For example, in 2015, our “Venture-Up” Grant committed $50,000 a year for two years to Hillside Work-Scholarship Connection for wrap-around support and services to two groups of 20 at-risk female graduates from the Rochester City School District, who were enrolled in a certificate, AAS, or skilled apprenticeship program.
+In addition to our annual grantmaking practices, we’ve awarded multi-year strategic grants of $100,000 to fund pilot and capacity building projects.
+One program focused on providing wrap-around support services for female Rochester City School District graduates enrolled in post-secondary education.
+The other is a pilot vocational education program to assist previously incarcerated women obtain and successfully sustain employment.

 You are invited to become a member of the Rochester Women’s Giving Circle.
 As a member, you will join a growing group of dynamic, committed women making a difference in our community through social investment.

-The Giving Circle welcomes anyone who shares our passion for creating opportunities for women and girls to reach their full potential, and invite you to make a donation of any amount.
+The Giving Circle welcomes anyone who shares our passion for creating opportunities for women and girls to reach their full potential to contribute of any amount to The Rochester Women’s Giving Circle.
+Contributions can be identified as a gift in honor of or in memory of someone.

-If you would like to contribute to the Giving Circle, please contact us.
+If you would like to contribute to the Giving Circle, please email firstname.lastname@example.org.
 If you make a gift in honor of someone, your gift will be acknowledged to that individual.

-The Giving Circle is led by a Steering Committee comprised of co-chairs and chairs of the following five standing committees:
+The Giving Circle is guided by a Leadership Team comprised of co-chairs and chairs of the following six standing committees:

 Members are encouraged to participate on standing committees, combining their talents, energy, and passion to accelerate the work of the Giving Circle.